 Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

-The Bradford 2025 Creative Communities Fund, delivered by GiveBradford, is supporting community organisations to engage local people of all ages and backgrounds in creative cultural activities as part of Bradford 2025 through the creation of inclusive and accessible opportunities.
+The Bradford 2025 Creative Communities Fund, delivered by GiveBradford, supported community organisations to engage local people of all ages and backgrounds in creative cultural activities as part of Bradford 2025 through the creation of inclusive and accessible opportunities.

-All these activities are being led by community organisations, promoting and celebrating the diversity and richness of Bradford’s culture.
-We’re supporting communities and groups who are either new to or haven’t previously delivered cultural activities, as well as those more established in culture.
+All these activities were led by community organisations, promoting and celebrating the diversity and richness of Bradford’s culture.
+We supported communities and groups who are either new to or haven’t previously delivered cultural activities, as well as those more established in culture.

-We’re really pleased to be working with GiveBradford, which distributes vital grants and gives trusted advice to community organisations across the district to influence positive change.
+We’re really pleased to have worked with GiveBradford, which distributes vital grants and gives trusted advice to community organisations across the district to influence positive change.

 Momentum is building for what promises to be a very special year for all of us.
 The Bradford 2025 and GiveBradford Creative Communities programme will play an essential role in making sure as many communities as possible benefit from the year and help us build a strong legacy beyond it.